 Every Deep Tara Tube well Scheme executing contractor will engage skill & unskilled labors.
 The number of unskilled labor will be 3-5 who will be engaged from the camp while Only 1-2 skilled laborers will be engaged from the local/host community/other places of Bangladesh.
-No foreign labors will be needed to install deep Tara Tube Well.
+No foreign labors will be needed to install deep Tara Tubewell.
 Since the number of external workers will be very few and working for short periods of time (more than 3 months), usually there should be no competition in using resources amongst the host and DRP communities.
 Thus, the sub-project will not create any influx of workers.
-The unskilled labors will be hired from the DRP community of Camp-05, who already reside in the camp.
+The unskilled labors will be hired from the DRP community of Camp-03, who already reside in the camp.
 The skilled labors will be accommodated on site in the DRP camp by the contractors.
 The contractor will prepare labor shed for both male (15ftX15ft) and females(15ftX12ft) for females if necessary.
 All laborers (skilled and unskilled) shall be provided appropriate training and capacity development to entail a multitude of codes of conduct pertaining to conflict, GBV and other issues.
+Labor's Code of Conduct" is attached in Appendix-5.